SenOhen/xg-analysis/README.md

 |$R^2$|0.196|0.481|0.453|0.485|0.093|
 |Gradient|1.10|0.79|0.69|0.92|0.14|

-It is important to note that this project strikes a curious chord between classification and regression.
-It would not be appropriate to see this as a purely regressional task, because then we would only be measuring our proposed model's ability to mimic the results of Statsbomb's xG model.
-That said, we do note that Statsbomb's xG model is a good benchmark.
+It is important to note that this project has some aspects of both classification and regression.
+It would not be appropriate to see this as a purely regressional task, because then we would only be measuring our proposed model's ability to mimic the results of Statsbomb's xG model, although we do consider Statsbomb's xG model to be a good benchmark.
-At the same time, this is not a purely classificational task either: we do not aim to predict whether a particular shot results in a goal or not.
-Instead, we are interested in the probabilities.
+At the same time, this is not a purely classificational task either: we do not aim solely to predict whether a particular shot results in a goal or not; instead, we are interested in the expectation that shots with certain features will result in goals.

 Based on these characteristics, the Gradient Boosting classifier was chosen, for all 5 leagues.
 In all cases, the Gradient Boosting Classifier had the highest $R^2$ value with the statsbomb xG value, as well as the closest gradient to 1.